microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-concept.md

 ms.prod: "planner"
 ---

-# Configuring task recurrence in Planner
+# Configuring task recurrence in planner

 This article describes how to use recurrence with [Planner task](/graph/api/resources/plannertask) to automate creation of repetitive tasks.
 The **recurrence** property on a Planner task allows users to automate creation of future tasks, representing a real-life task that needs to be completed repetitively.

-## User Scenarios
+## User scenarios

 The following scenarios are supported:

-1. Add recurrence behavior to an existing task, thus creating a recurring series.
+- Add recurrence behavior to an existing task, thus creating a recurring series.
 Alternately, create a new task with recurrence defined.
 The end result for both is the same: a recurring task, the first in a recurring series.
 Users specify the schedule for recurrence.

-2. Edit the recurrence schedule for an existing recurring series.
+- Edit the recurrence schedule for an existing recurring series.

-3. Continue a series:
+- Continue a series:

-   1. Marking a task complete results in a new task being generated to continue the series, according to the recurrence schedule.
+  - Marking a task complete results in a new task being generated to continue the series, according to the recurrence schedule.
-   2. If the active task in a series is deleted, the user should be prompted to determine whether they want to continue the series or terminate the series.
+  - If the active task in a series is deleted, the user should be prompted to determine whether they want to continue the series or terminate the series.
 If the client does not know about recurrence and does not offer a prompt, the series should continue -- that is, it should not be terminated accidentally.

-4. Terminate a series:
+- Terminate a series:

-   1. By deleting the active task in the series (and saying yes to terminate the series), or
+  - By deleting the active task in the series (and saying yes to terminate the series), or
-   2. By terminating the series without deleting the active task.
+  - By terminating the series without deleting the active task.

-5. Revive a series: if recurrence was terminated via one of the above options, it should be possible to reinstate the series.
+- Revive a series: if recurrence was terminated via one of the above options, it should be possible to reinstate the series.

-### Conceptual Differences Between Recurring Meetings and Recurring Tasks
+### Conceptual differences between recurring meetings and recurring tasks

 Let's take a real-life scenario for recurring tasks, to illustrate the interesting differences between recurring meetings and recurring tasks, and to explore the problem space of changes to a recurrence pattern.